mich-tai/Ccurl/README.md

-# Clibusb
+# Ccurl
-A Swift system module for libusb.
+A Swift system module for curl.
 Used by the desktop client